BotanicalAmy/Vehicle-Research/README.md

 [Easy Data Option](http://myslu.stlawu.edu/~clee/dataset/autotrader/)

 ## Scraping Edmunds.com
-For  those looking to complete a similar datascrape, note the comments in my notebook.
+For  those looking to complete a similar datascrape, I included detailed comments in my code.
 Selenium struggled with the "next page" detection using a div based click.
 To create an alternative pagination function, I noticed that each additional page had "&pagenumber=#" to the end of the url.
 I created a loop to scrape one page at a time, increasing the page by one for each loop.

 I had issues with the web driver timing out and certain pages, stalling the script an dropping the data.
 I updated my notebook to save each newly scraped page to the csv file and include a page number column.
 Looking at the csv, I could easily identify what data was properly saved to my file.
 When my script stalled on page 3, I started the web scrape again setting the page number equal to three.
 Since my loop increases by one each time, the script began on page four and successfully pulled the remaining pages.